Dikshit203/sigma-demo/README.md

 # sigma-demo
-this is demo for git &amp; github
+this is demo for git &amp; github. learing git and github for backend from apna collage